1. Credit Card Reviews

 Having the Self credit-builder account and credit card helps your "credit mix," a frequently overlooked component of your credit score.

 If you're new to credit, it may be challenging to build this—even though it accounts for 10% of your FICO credit score.
-The combination of the two products lets you diversify your credit lines by using a loan and a credit card—thus boosting your credit score
+The combination of the two products lets you diversify your credit lines by using a loan and a credit card—thus boosting your credit score.

-Self Credit Card—Things to Keep in Mind
+Cons—Things to Keep in Mind

 1. It has some fees